Moving to Panama City, Panama

 If you are thinking about moving to Panama City, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Electricity more, especially when fuel prices soar.
 Cable is same.
 No ppty taxes, but now have $400 a month maintenance in the bldg, which includes water, garbage, common area items.
 When I look at check registers from California, I'm reminded that we paid a monthly (smaller) fee, but paid for garbage removal, gardener for back yard, all utilities, cable, phone.
-Here I can live with a cell phone only," explained one expat living in Panama City, Panama.
+Here I can live with a cell phone only," said one expat in Panama City.

 Should I buy or rent a home in Panama City?